Crischelle-Polley/web102_prework/README.md

 The following **optional** features are implemented:

 <!-- * [ ] List anything else that you can get done to improve the app functionality! -->
-* [ ] A search bar for users to find specific games.
+* [x] A search bar for users to find specific games.
 * [x] A navigation link to the games section.
-* [ ] A display filter to affect the how the games in the game section are shown.
 * [x] The top games cards take the user to their game card in the game section.
-* [ ] A footer with the contact information for game developers to join Sea Monster Crowdfunding and other company information.

 ## Video Walkthrough